Antisemitism and De-Legitimization

 From the Margins to the Mainstream: Millennial American Jews and the Reorientation of the Jewish Middle

-Noah served as Foreign Policy and Strategic Advisor to Member of Knesset Dr. Einat Wilf and worked in the Israeli Knesset as a Parliamentary Assistant.
-His responsibilities included briefing senior diplomats and foreign media correspondents from around the world.
-He also worked with pro-Israel and Jewish organization around the world organizing community visits and lectures.
+Previously he served as Foreign Policy and Strategic Advisor to Member of Knesset Dr. Einat Wilf and worked in the Israeli Knesset as a Parliamentary Assistant.

 Noah holds an Honors BA in Jewish Studies from York University and an MA in Diplomacy and Conflict Resolution from the Lauder School of Government at the IDC Herzliya.
 He also studied Economics at the University of Toronto and Political Science at the University of Western Ontario.